 The dates and times of submissions are important and are set so that you have enough, but not too much, time to produce your final work and so that you are not distracted by this assessment during other lessons later in the day.
-For this reason, we will be very strict and collect work-finished or not-at the end of the Main Lesson, or at the time specified, on the given dates.
+For this reason, we will be very strict and collect work-finished or not-at the time specified, on the given dates.

 The deadlines given for the submission of work for assessment are final.
-Students may apply for an extension in exceptional circumstances only, using the form at the back of this handbook.
+Students may apply for an extension in exceptional circumstances only, using the form in appendix A of this handbook.
 'Exceptional circumstances' could be illness or injury, supported by a doctor's note, or a serious family emergency.
 Unsupported absence and excuses, such as forgetting work at home or not having enough time because of social activities, will not be accepted and a 'Not Achieved' will be recorded.